-The video below shows two different ways to get over to the left turn lanes to make the left onto Timberlane:
+The video below shows two different ways to get over to the left turn lanes, to make the left onto Timberlane:

 Negotiated Lane Change

-The bike lane is problematic because, once we entered it, we would then have to make 4 lane changes to get set up for a left turn.
-So, we were keen to get away from a situation where we would be compelled to use the bike lane.
+The bike lane is problematic, because once we entered it, we would then have to make four lane changes to get set up for a left turn.
+So we were keen to get away from a situation where we would be compelled to use the bike lane.

-Here’s a diagram of the interchange showing our path from the right lane to the left lane.
+Here’s a diagram of the interchange showing our path from the right lane to the left lane:

 In Zone 1, Thomasville expands from two thru lanes to three.
-Shortly after the start of zone 2, Thomasville expands again to 4 thru lanes.
+Shortly after the start of Zone 2, Thomasville expands again to 4 thru lanes.

-This is not a difficult maneuver, but it requires some skills with looking back and assessing traffic speed.
-It is possible to be more assertive and oblige some motorists to slow and let you in front of them, but at these speeds, motorists are not reliably cooperative.
+This is not a difficult maneuver, but requires skill with looking back and assessing traffic speed.
+It’s possible to be more assertive and oblige motorists to slow down and let you in front of them.
+But at these speeds, motorists are not reliably cooperative.
 It’s more realistic to hold each lane and wait for a gap in the next.

 Strategic Lane Change

 Zone 5 Cafe was our staging area to do some passes through the southbound interchange.
 Each pass required us to loop back around and make a left at Timberlane.

-On the second pass, we tracked the lane line straight as the right lane in zone 1 splits into two lanes.
+On the second pass, we tracked the lane line straight as the right lane in Zone 1 splits into two lanes.
 This eliminated one lane change, keeping us in lane #2 — now the center lane.
 We attempted to move from lane #2 to #1 while we were still in zone one, but decided to wait for a fast-approaching van to pass.

-We got stopped at the next red light and while we waited, the light collected a lot more vehicles in all the lanes.
-Had we been in the right lane (or the bike lane, as would have been required), we would have had all those cars between us and where we wanted to go.
+We got stopped at the next red light.
+While we waited, the light collected a lot more vehicles in all lanes.
+Had we been in the right lane or the bike lane, we would have had all those cars between us and where we wanted to go.

 Here’s the video:

-If we were to use the outside left turn lane, then go into the bike lane, we’d only be able to travel a few seconds there before needing to negotiate 2 lane changes.
+If we were to use the outside left turn lane, then go into the bike lane, we’d only be able to travel a few seconds there before needing to negotiate two lane changes.
 That would simply be ridiculous.
 No other driver would be expected to do such a thing.

 Plan B Left Turn

-I ended up doing this as a plan B the first time I rode through here.
-I wasn’t entirely sure where my turn was in proximity to the overpass, by the time I realized where I was turning, I didn’t have enough distance to negotiate 4 lane changes (from the bike lane).
+I ended up doing this as a Plan B the first time I rode through here using the bike lane.
+I wasn’t entirely sure where my turn was in proximity to the overpass.
+By the time I realized where I was turning, I didn’t have enough distance to negotiate four lane changes from the bike lane.

 The traffic and structure of Timberlane is not conducive to a U-turn, so my best option was to ride past Timberlane and loop through the gas station on the corner, then cross Thomasville on Timberlane.